Lesson 05: App Architecture (UI Layer)

 What should be moved to the ViewModel?

-• The ViewModel is a stable place to store the data to display in the associated UI controller.
+UI Controlleronly displays and gets user/OS events.
+It doesn’t make decisions.- The ViewModel is a stable place to store the data to display in the associated

-• The Fragment draws the data on screen and captures input events.
-It should not decide what to display on screen or process what happens during an input event.
+Fragmentdraws the data on screen and captures input events.
+It should not decide what to display on screen or process what happens during an input event. - The

 So, in our app, The score and word field, wordList field, and resetList and nextWord methods should be moved to the ViewModel.